CloudAWS

-Scan EBS volume snapshots to evaluate the security and compliance of Linux-based EC2 instances without requiring agent access.
+Scan EBS volume snapshots to evaluate the security and compliance of Linux EC2 instances without connecting to them.

 What you'll set up

-This workflow creates a dedicated scanner EC2 instance that can attach and scan EBS snapshots from other instances in your account.
+This guide creates a dedicated scanner EC2 instance that can attach and scan EBS snapshots from other instances in your account.
 You'll:

-- Create a scanner VM — A small EC2 instance with cnspec installed
+1. Create a scanner VM — a small EC2 instance with cnspec installed.

-- Create an IAM policy — Permissions for EBS snapshot and volume operations
+2. Create an IAM policy — permissions for EBS snapshot and volume operations.

-- Create an IAM role — An EC2 role with the scanning policy attached
+3. Create an IAM role — an EC2 role with the scanning policy attached.

-- Attach the role and scan — Connect the role to your scanner VM and run scans
+4. Attach the role and scan — connect the role to your scanner VM and run scans.

 Prerequisites